beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

 ### 4.5.2 Recommendations for BAPs
 - TODO

+### Review Notes:
+- BAPs should have proper rendering engines
+- In some use cases, insurance, hotel booking can be easily rendered
+- In general purpose form rendering (like a Visa Application), might be difficult to convert natively into an XForms application.
+In such cases
+- BAPs should render messages on

 ## 4.6 Form Navigation
 ### 4.6.1 Recommendations for BPPs
 - If form navigation is allowed, BPPs MUST be able to return the previous form with saved information when requested by a BAP